johnmathews/johnmathews.github.io.old/content/articles/bitnation.md

 ### Bitnation

-Bitnation's purpose is to offer the same services as governments do, in a way that delivers more benefit to ordinary citizens.
+Bitnation's purpose is to offer the same services as governments do, in a way that delivers more benefit to users.

-In the west this may not immediately sound like a big deal.
+In the West this may not immediately sound like a big deal.
 Our governments are fairly organised and the services are usually "good enough".
-Most significantly, we are not used to thinking about ID services (passports, visa, drivers licences) or asset registration services (land registry, marriage certificates) as a service that we are customers of - like our internet service provider, or our electricity supplier.
+Most significantly, we are not used to thinking about ID services (passports, visa, drivers licences) or registration services (land registry, marriage certificates) as a service that we are customers of - like our internet service provider, or our electricity supplier.

 In many parts of the world dysfunctional or unjust governments represent a huge obstacle to improving everyday life, the progress and achievement that many people can hope to realise is limited because of this.